UO-CS210/flood-fill/docs/HOWTO.md

 `prompt_to_close`, which we call when we are done to keep the graphic showing until the user presses _enter_.
 Instead of printing `text(cavern)`, let's try displaying it.
-Import `cave_view` and change the main function again, this time to
+Import `cave_view` and change the main function again, this time to:

 ```python
 def main():